rdeforest/eforth/nicole-project/what-makes-a-man-go-neutral.md

 ...

+A
 On the street
+ D
  they could be
+ A
  anyone

+F, E

+A
+You
+ might
+ D
-You might notice them
+ notice them

+         Gb
- by their
+by their silence

- silence
+Bm...
+E

+C                   Dm
 Attuned to noise as failure
+     E
  the monks prefer
+   Am      C
    austere living
+C
 They order sound
+      Bb
  into music
+       F
    and pauses

 [long rest, maybe with light cymbal?]

+A
 At night
+        D
  if you listen
+      A
  closely

+F, E

+A       Dm
 you may hear
+   A
  a monk

+ Db
  practicing
+    Gbm
     her trade...
+    (her trade...)
+    (her trade...)
-  (Her trade...)
+    (her trade...)

 guitar
  or flute